Probing soft signals of gravitational-wave memory with space-based interferometers: Stochastic soft memory signals

 \section{Stochastic soft memory signals}

 A data stream of sufficiently long duration may contain multiple, or even a large number of, events with memory.
 In the latter case, the detector effectively observes a stochastic GW background (SGWB) of soft memory signals~\cite{Zhao:2021zlr}.
 Even if the individual events cannot be measured, the SGWB may still be detectable if the event rate is sufficiently large.
 This could be the case, e.g., for the SGWB from compact binary scattering~\cite{Garc_a_Bellido_2022,Kerachian_2024}.
-The SGWB from compact binary mergers will also include a contribution from null memory, although it is expected to be sub-leading compared with the contribution from oscillatory GWs emitted by the low-frequency sources within the same population.
+The SGWB from compact binary mergers also contains a memory contribution, although it is expected to be subleading in the frequency band of interest compared with the oscillatory GW contribution from sources in the same population.
 In this section, we examine the signal PSD of an idealized SGWB of soft displacement-memory signals at the LISA-like detectors and assess its detectability.
 We will also briefly comment on the SGWB of soft velocity-memory signals.

 Generically, the GW can be written as

 If the SGWB is stationary, isotropic and unpolarized (such an SGWB will henceforth be referred to as ``idealized''), the two-point statistics satisfy~\cite{romano2023searchesstochasticgravitationalwavebackgrounds}